desp0828/mam_project/README.md

 ##### b.
 Increment: create scheduled task to web scrape the website hourly.
 If there is any update, insert the incremental records into the database.
 Use **crontab** to schedule the run.

 #### iii.
 Present the result in **dashboard**.
-Use dash to make the dashboard deploy on Azure web app service.
 The dashboard has the following function: select one ISIN in dropdown list, the chart will plots the time series of the daily Indicative Value Of Aggregate Holding of FPIS (INR CR#) for that ISIN.

 # 2.Web scraping